zedqube/allen-wrench/README.md

 ## How to View

 Simply open the `index.html` file in your web browser to view the blog.
 No special build steps or server setup is required.

+## Content Management

+This site loads articles dynamically from Markdown files listed in `articles.json`.

+### Adding a New Article
+1. Create a new `.md` file in the root directory (e.g., `my-new-article.md`).
+2. Write your article content in Markdown format.
+You can use `---MORE---` as a separator if you want a "Read more" fold.
+Content before the separator will be immediately visible; content after will be in the collapsible section.
+3. Add an entry for your new article in `articles.json`.
+This JSON file lists all articles to be displayed.
+Each entry needs a `filename`, `title`, and `date` (YYYY-MM-DD).
+For example:
+    ```json
+    {
+      "filename": "my-new-article.md",
+      "title": "My Awesome New Article",
+      "date": "YYYY-MM-DD"
+    }
+    ```
+4. Ensure your new entry in `articles.json` is placed appropriately if you want chronological order (the script sorts by date, newest first, but maintaining order in the JSON file itself is good practice).

+### Archiving an Old Article
+To archive an article and remove it from the main page:
+1. Move the corresponding `.md` file from the root directory to the `archive/` directory.
+2. Remove its entry from the `articles.json` file.
+Archived articles are not currently displayed anywhere on the site but are kept in the `archive/` directory for historical purposes.

 ## Potential Future Enhancements